retreat-of-tbd/retreat-of-tbd.github.io/tbd5.md

 layout: default
 ---

-The Retreat of TBD is 3 days and nights of intense connection, play, personal growth … and/or whatever you want it to be.
+The Retreat of TBD is 3 days and nights of intentional connection, personal growth, and play … and/or whatever you want it to be.
 Offer sessions on whatever you like, and participate in other sessions that interest you.

 ## = Registration =